Best Sit-On-Top Fishing Kayak – Our FAVORITE Picks

 We’ve had a look at the best fishing kayaks, and the best sit-on-top kayaks.
 How about the best sit-on-top (SOT) fishing kayaks?

-You’re probably here trying to find out exactly what a sit-on-top kayak is, and whether or not to consider one for fishing within.
+You’re probably here trying to find out exactly what it is, and whether or not to consider one for kayak fishing.
 It’s ok, we hear you…

 Top SOT Kayaks - At a Glance